Kerry meets Israelis, Palestinians in bid to revive talks

 Last week, Kerry telephoned Netanyahu to voice U.S. concern at Israel's plan to declare legal four unauthorised West Bank settler outposts.

 Most of the world deems all Israeli settlements in the West Bank as illegal.
-Israel, which captured the land in the 1967 Middle East War, disputes this.
-There are about 120 government-authorised settlements in the West Bank and dozens of outposts built by settlers without official sanction.
+Israel, which captured the land in the 1967 Middle East War, disputes this and distinguishes between about 120 government-authorised settlements and dozens of outposts built by settlers without official sanction.

 The main issues that would have to be resolved in a peace agreement include the borders between Israel and a Palestinian state, the future of Jewish settlements, the fate of Palestinian refugees and the status of Jerusalem.